Couples Therapy in Fort Collins, Colorado

 Somatic therapy to regulate nervous system responses during difficult interactions

-Story to process historical narratives that are subconciously influencing conflict and relational patterns
+Story to process historical narratives that are subconsciously influencing conflict and relational patterns